Specialist DFV Court Model

 Key features of the specialist DFV court model include:

-- specialist magistrates and prosecutors have a high degree of knowledge and experience of the complex legal framework underpinning domestic and family violence and how to apply those laws to people in need of help;
+- specialist magistrates and prosecutors provide a high degree of knowledge and experience of the complex legal framework underpinning domestic and family violence and how to apply those laws to people in need of help;

-- wrap‑around specialist support services including duty lawyers who are available to provide advice and representation in court for aggrieved and respondent parties;
+- wrap around specialist support services including duty lawyers who are available to provide advice and representation in court for aggrieved and respondent parties;

 - court support workers;

-- is multi-disciplinary and collaborative in nature.
+- multi-disciplinary and collaborative approaches.